 I recently published AdmixPy on GitHub, a fast implementation of f-statistics, qpAdm, and qpWave in Python that runs on Linux, macOS, and Windows.
-It works directly on the new AADR TGENO distribution format and is faster than ADMIXTOOLS 2 on equivalent workloads.
+It works directly on the new AADR TGENO distribution format and is faster than ADMIXTOOLS 2 on most workloads.
 Supported input formats: EIGENSTRAT (.geno/.snp/.ind), packed AncestryMap (.geno/.snp/.ind), TGENO (.tgeno/.snp/.ind), and SNP-major PLINK binary (.bed/.bim/.fam).

 Setup